- Perturbation theory

 - Strongly nonlinear analysis

 Throughout his academic career, Warren has sought after multi-scale industrial topics.
-These allow the application of regular perturbation theory (for example, in laser percussion drilling) or singular perturbation theory (for example, in semiconductor lasers).
+These allow the application of regular perturbation theory (for example, in laser percussion drilling) or singular perturbation theory (for example, in acoustic cavitation).
 The European Study Groups with Industry (ESGI), links with ECMI and interdisciplinary collaboration have provided sources for these projects.
-During his career, he has collaborated with mechanical engineers (Brunel, Oxford), electrical engineers (Nottingham), chemical engineers (Cornell, Eindhoven) and physicists (Eindhoven).
+During his career, he has collaborated with mechanical engineers (Brunel, Oxford), electrical engineers (Nottingham), chemical engineers (Cornell, Eindhoven), physicists (Eindhoven) and biomedical engineers (Birmingham).